 Using a live flight radar is exciting in its own right, though.
 A large proportion of the logons are simply from individuals who are neither plane spotters or air travellers.
 A lot of people are just mesmerised by the ability to see air traffic zooming across the world with a beautiful, organised symmetry.

-How to track flights above the UK
+How to track flights above the UK using a flyradar?

 The data visualisation shown in the video below shows the air traffic above the UK on your average Summer day.
 The video was created by using data recorded from over seven thousand flights on random day in June.

-How to track flights near Heathrow with flightradar
+Tracking flights near Heathrow with a flightradar

 We do our best to keep our website updated much as possible to serve you with fresh and accurate info.
 Together with our visitors we aim to make flightradar.co.uk a big succes.
 We hope you have a great time tracking flights using our website.
 For any inquiries or suggestions please refer to our contact page.